Beauty, Bioethics, and the Body

-Heather Widdows is professor of Global Ethics at the University of Birmingham and the author of 'Perfect Me: Beauty as an ethical ideal.'
+Heather Widdows is Professor of Global Ethics at the University of Birmingham and the author of 'Perfect Me: Beauty as an ethical ideal.'

 Dr Amy Slater is a psychologist and an Associate Professor at the Centre for Appearance Research.

-Dr Ajmal Mubarik of the University of Manchester, researches the legal and ethical challenges of cosmetic and bodily enhancement technologies, and has worked in cosmetic clinical practice.
+Dr Ajmal Mubarik of the University of Manchester researches the legal and ethical challenges of cosmetic and bodily enhancement technologies, and has worked in cosmetic clinical practice.

 The deadline for applications is Friday 20th September 2019.
 You can apply online here.

-A limited number of bursaries of £150 are available to assist with travel and accommodation costs associated with attending the workshop.
+A limited number of bursaries of up to £150 are available to assist with travel and accommodation costs associated with attending the workshop.
 If you are awarded a bursary, you must submit receipts for your reasonable travel and accommodation costs within 30 days of the workshop taking place and will then receive reimbursement up to the sum awarded.

 The deadline for bursary applications is Friday 20th September 2019.
 You can apply for a bursary online here.